Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Identifying controlled effects using blame

 The individual causal effect (ICE) of an event $X=x$ on a variable $Y_i$ can be measured by comparing counterfactual worlds

 where $Y^{x}_{i}$ reads as \say{what would the value of an individual $Y_i$ be if $X$ is forced to be $x$}.
 Similarly, $Y^{\tilde{x}}_i$ describes the value of $Y_i$ when $X$ is forced to not be $x$.
-Note that since we are using the actual causality framework the sub-index $i$ refers to an individual event.
-In the following, we use $Y_i^x$ and $Y^x$ interchangeably.
+Note that the sub-index $i$ refers to an individual, and hence in the following, we use $Y_i^x$ and $Y^x$ interchangeably.

-The world $Y^{\tilde{x}}$ does not exist and needs to be imagined.
+The \textit{fundamental problem of causal inference} states that we can only observe one of these counterfactual worlds and the other needs to be imagined.
 Intuitively, Eq. \ref{eq:ice_generic} compares the world where the event $x$ happened to an alternative world where event $x$ had not happened.
 Consequently, we say that $x$ has a causal effect on $Y$ if there is an $\tilde{x} \in X$ that satisfies Eq. \ref{eq:ice_generic}.

-In the realm of RL, $X$ and $Y$ take the form of actions, states and observations.
-Figure \ref{fig:dag_rl} illustrates the causal relations present in a typical RL setting, where a state $s$ has an effect on both the next state $s'$ and the produced observation $o$ which, in turn, has an effect on the agent's choice of action $a \in \mathcal{A} \subseteq \mathbb{N}$.
+In the context of RL, $X$ and $Y$ take the form of actions, states and observations.
+Fig. \ref{fig:blame_example} (right) illustrates the causal relations present in a typical RL setting, where a state $s$ has an effect on both the next state $s'$ and the produced observation $o$ which, in turn, has an effect on the agent's choice of action $a \in \mathcal{A}$.
 Similarly, an action has an effect on the next state.
 Since states are typically not accessible by the agent, we do not use states as variables; nevertheless the same principle can be applied if these are accessible.
 We define the perceived effect $e_p^a$ as the difference between consecutive observations when taking action $a$, i.e. $e_p^a \equiv o' - o$.
 As in Eq. \ref{eq:ice_generic}, we say that a perceived effect was controllable by the agent's action when

-Since we want to know what elements of the perceived effect are controllable, the inequality is an element-wise operation.